Home / Blog / Restore Previous Session

 1. Press Ctrl+H on Windows/Linux or Cmd+Y on Mac.

-2. Search for the page title, domain, or topic you were using.
+2. Search by page title, domain, or topic.

 3. Open the pages you still need.

 Chrome can reopen the same pages every time it starts.
-Use this setting when you want your last session back after a normal quit and relaunch.
+This is the setting to use for a normal quit and relaunch.

 2. Go to On startup, or type chrome://settings/onStartup in the address bar.